 Prioritizing on how all stakeholders can build on existing expertise and best-practice solutions.

-UK: on how all stakeholders can build on
+UK: Prioritizing the sharing of existing expertise and best-practice solutions. between all stakeholders.

-IFIP:
+IFIP: NOTE THIS SEEMS TO BE RELATED TO A SIMILAR NOTE AT THE FOOT OF THE PREVIOUS PAGE

 Connecting the unconnected especially people with disability